dexhunter/blog.dex.moe/_posts/2018-09-04-tutorial-on-cita.md

 You can check the `parentChainAuthorities` at `test-chain/template/authorities.list`.
 The example only uses the auth of node0 created by default.

-## Check the stauts (OPTIONAL, skip if you are using an existing chain such as test chain)
+## Check the status (OPTIONAL, skip if you are using an existing chain such as test chain)

 An elegant way to do this is install [cita-cli](https://github.com/cryptape/cita-cli)